-- 1. A vertical file with record identifier (data element RECID), CCSR category (data element DXCCSR), and the position of the diagnosis (data element DX_Position).
-In this file, each record identifier RECID is output multiple times to match the number of diagnosis codes present on the record. - An optional horizontal file with record identifier (RECID), categorical data elements DXCCSR_BBBnnn for the array of all CCSRs.
+- A vertical file with record identifier (data element RECID), CCSR category (data element DXCCSR), and the position of the diagnosis (data element DX_Position).
+In this file, each record identifier RECID is output multiple times to match the number of diagnosis codes present on the record. - 2.
+An optional horizontal file with record identifier (RECID), the default CCSR category applicable to the principal (or first-listed) diagnosis for that record (Default_DXCCSR_DX1), and the data elements DXCCSR_BBBnnn for the array of all CCSR categories.
 "BBBnnn" are the values of CCSR categories.
 In this file, there is one observation for each input record.
-See the CCSR Reference File for specific names and descriptions of the CCSR categories.21 - 3.
-An optional file with record identifier (RECID) and the default CCSR category applicable to the principal diagnosis for that record (Default_DXCCSR_DX1).
+See the CCSR Reference File for specific names and descriptions of the CCSR categories.20 - 3.
+An optional file with record identifier (RECID) and the default CCSR category applicable to the principal (or first-listed) diagnosis for that record (Default_DXCCSR_DX1).
 In this file, there is one observation for each input record.